 (Powr RSS Feed – WordPress Plugin)

-With POWr RSS, you can automatically combine and display content from a number of different sources using RSS feeds.
+The POWr RSS Feed plugin lets you combine and display content from multiple sources using RSS feeds.

-The POWr RSS Feed plugin also lets you display videos, images, and article content, adjust feed spacing and size, use custom borders, fonts, colors, and more.
-It also has mobile-responsive design and supports text in all languages.
+The plugin also lets you display images, videos, and articles, adjust feed spacing and size, use custom colors, fonts, borders, and more.
+It also has mobile-responsive design and supports text in any language.

-The premium version contains many additional features, such as the ability to display different feeds, manually accept or reject posts in your feed, and more.
+The premium edition of this plugin contains a number of additional features, such as the ability to display different feeds, manually accept or reject posts in your feed, and more.

 For more details, go here: